sdvdxl/influxdb.com/content/docs/v0.9/guides/clustering.md

 Throughout this example, each node will be given a number that denotes the order in which it was started (e.g. 1 for the first node, 2 for the second node, etc).

 1. Install InfluxDB on the 3 machines.
-2. For each nodes `/etc/opt/influxdb/influxdb.conf` file, replace `hostname = "localhost"` with your hosts actual name.
+2. For each node's `/etc/opt/influxdb/influxdb.conf` file, replace `hostname = "localhost"` with your hosts actual name.
-3. For each nodes `/etc/opt/influxdb/influxdb.conf` file, update the `bind-address` to another port if `8088` is unacceptable.
+3. For each node's `/etc/opt/influxdb/influxdb.conf` file, update the `bind-address` to another port if `8088` is unacceptable.
 4. Start InfluxDB on the first node.
 5. In `/etc/init.d/influxdb` on the second node, set `INFLUXD_OPTS="-join hostname_1:bind-address_1"`.
 6. Start InfluxDB on the second node.